Uygar Tamer: Early life and education

+Career

 Her first role was at the age of ten in the film At by Ali Özgentürk.
-In 2009, she played the lead role in the French-Canadian-Swiss co-production *Dirty Money, L'Infiltré* by Dominique Othenin-Girard, which earned her a Quartz award from the Swiss Film Institute in the category of Best Young Actress.
-In 2010, she appeared in *Quantum of Solace* as Quantum Member Number 4.
+In 2009, she played the lead role in the French-Canadian-Swiss co-production Dirty Money, L'Infiltré by Dominique Othenin-Girard, which earned her a Quartz award from the Swiss Film Institute in the category of Best Young Actress.
+In 2010, she appeared in Quantum of Solace as Quantum Member Number 4.